 To finish this project, I recommend that you learn how to splice eyes in double braid line.
 I use them everywhere I would normally tie a bowline knot except at the traveler dead ends.
 Knots let the car travel farther there.
 I whiplock all the other ends to prevent fraying.
 To help organize the lines at the bulkhead, you can install sheet bags or line hangers like shown here.

 Taking the easy route and buying kits is convenient but expensive.
 Besides, kits seldom have all of the features that you might want.
 Stingy sailors seldom take the easy route.
-You can easily purchase all of the parts that you need for this project online.
-For your hardware needs, consider using the $tingy Sailor 10% discount from Viadana USA.
+You can easily purchase all of the parts that you need for this project online from sources like Viadana USA.

 Your new rigging will work great and really add to your sailing enjoyment.
 Personally, I can do almost everything from the cockpit now and there’s no excuse for not trimming the sails properly.
 It looks sharp, is organized, and helps immensely when sailing single-handed, especially when racing.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!